Princess Access Makes Cruise Vacations Accessible For Passengers With Disabilities

-Princess has long placed a high priority on making cruise vacations accessible for all passengers, including those with special needs.
+Princess has long placed a high priority on making cruise vacations accessible for all guests, including those with special needs.
 The company initiated its award-winning Princess AccessSM program in 1992 to raise the standards of cruise ship accessibility across the fleet, while keeping in mind the constraints and special considerations inherent to a ship at sea.
-Even before this time, however, Princess' well-recognized passenger service extended to accessible cruising.
-In 1984, Royal Princess debuted as the line's first ship designed with facilities specifically for passengers with physical disabilities and between 1989 and 1992, three more ships debuted with accessible staterooms.
+Even before this time, however, Princess' well-recognized guest service extended to accessible cruising.
+In 1984, Royal Princess debuted as the line's first ship designed with facilities specifically for guests with physical disabilities and between 1989 and 1992, three more ships debuted with accessible staterooms.

 Experts and Honors

 Today, the Princess fleet offers more than 350 wheelchair-accessible cabins.
 Each vessel features up to 31 accessible cabins, across a variety of stateroom categories.
-These rooms all follow guidelines set forth by the Americans with Disabilities Act (ADA), and are designed for wheelchair maneuverability, with widened doorways into both the cabin and its bathroom; wheel-in showers, hand-held showerheads and bath distress alarms; as well as lowered closet railings, sinks, and handrails; and removed or revamped thresholds.
+These rooms are designed for wheelchair maneuverability, with widened doorways into both the cabin and its bathroom; wheel-in showers, hand-held showerheads and bath distress alarms; as well as lowered closet railings, sinks, and handrails; and removed or revamped thresholds.
 Additional equipment is also available on request, such as toilet seat raisers, shower stools and bedboards.

 Sight and Hearing Disabilities